Definition of Rhyme

 And waited patiently about till Mary did appear.

-In poems written in English employ the following kinds of rhyme:
+Poems written in English employ the following kinds of rhyme:

 A perfect rhyme is a case in which two words rhyme in such a way that their final stressed vowel and all following sounds are identical e.g. sight and light, right and might, rose and dose etc.

-- Bottle and fiddle, cleaver and silver, patter and pitter etc. are examples of syllabic rhyme i.e. words having similar sounding last syllable but without a stressed vowel
+- Bottle and fiddle, cleaver and silver, patter and pitter etc. are examples of syllabic rhyme i.e. words having a similar sounding last syllable but without a stressed vowel

 - Wing and caring, sit and perfect, reflect and subject etc, are examples of imperfect rhyme i.e. a rhyme between a stressed and an unstressed syllable.